Education Crisis in Africa reflects chronic leadership failure

 4. The profound deficits in infrastructure and knowledge require very urgent attention by the leaders.

 We have made leadership training through the Biennial Leadership Academy (depending on funding), a component of our programs.
 PACAW, Inc. believes strongly in public education.
 So, we do not set up private schools.
 We go to the poor and most neglected village/community and resuscitate the dilapidated public schools.
-We do this by providing infrastructure, staff and other support systems.
+We do this by providing infrastructure, staff, books, equipments like photocopy machines and other support systems.

 Hopefully, from these children would emerge a new generation of leaders that will solve Africa's development crisis.
 Without quality education at all levels, i.e. basic, secondary and tertiary, the leadership crisis and consequently the maldevelopment in these nations would never be solved.

 Our long term goal, as we pray earnestly and wait for assistance from individuals and/or entities with the financial means, is to establish a kind of Lyceum.
-An institution where scores, hundreds and hopefully eventually, thousands of young Africans would come and spend at least one academic year to ruminate and be mentored by selected individuals who care deeply about the fate of Africa.
+This would be an institution where scores, hundreds and hopefully eventually, thousands of young Africans would come and spend at least one academic year to learn, ruminate and be mentored by selected individuals who care deeply about the fate of Africa.

 Thanks for visiting.
 Your interest and support are greatly appreciated.